Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Introduction

+Our work belongs to the broader program of (semi-)parametric efficiency theory in statistics.
+As indicated, parametric efficiency theory dates back to classical works such as \cite{le1960locally, hajek1970characterization, le1986asymptotic, le2000asymptotics}.
+Semiparametric efficiency was, to our knowledge, first formulated in \cite{stein1956efficient}, with the more general theory developed in \cite{begun1983information, van1988statistical, bickel1998efficient, van1991differentiable}, among many others. \cite{van1991differentiable} developed a general semiparametric efficiency theory and differentiable functionals, on which much classical and contemporary work on semiparametric efficiency theory is heavily based \cite{robins1994estimation, luedtke2024one, graham2026towards, takatsu2024generalized}.
+Textbook or tutorial-level treatment on semiparametric efficiency theory can be found in \cite{bickel1998efficient, van2000asymptotic, tsiatis2006semiparametric}.
 All the above works assume that the parameter space is a normed linear space.
 The relevant literature on parameter manifolds is relatively scarce.
 Classical works such as \cite{bhattacharya2003large, bhattacharya2005large}, together with a more recent work \cite{brunel2023geodesically}, establish asymptotic normality and convergence rates for $M$/$Z$-estimators over parameter manifolds, albeit leaving the efficiency of such estimators aside.
 In \cite{oller1995intrinsic} just mentioned, foundational statistical concepts, including unbiasedness, are extended to the case where the underlying parameter space is a Riemannian manifold, with further development in \cite{smith2005covariance, jupp2010van} and references therein.
-More recently, \citet{chen2025semiparametric} also investigated the problem of estimating the integral of a regression function on a smooth submanifold through the lens of semiparametric theory.
-Closer to our work, there exist a few isolated papers establishing the efficiency bound for parameter manifolds on a case-by-case basis, which also partly motivates our work to offer a more unified framework. \citet{bigot2012semiparametric} briefly considers the efficiency of finite-dimensional parameters in a generalized white noise model defined on Abelian Lie groups, motivated by image registration problems in practice.
+More recently, \cite{chen2025semiparametric} also investigated the problem of estimating the integral of a regression function on a smooth submanifold through the lens of semiparametric theory.
+Closer to our work, there exist a few isolated papers establishing the efficiency bound for parameter manifolds on a case-by-case basis, which also partly motivates our work to offer a more unified framework. \cite{bigot2012semiparametric} briefly considers the efficiency of finite-dimensional parameters in a generalized white noise model defined on Abelian Lie groups, motivated by image registration problems in practice.
 However, as also mentioned in that paper, their results cannot be directly extended to efficiency theory over more general manifolds.
 We refer readers to Remark~\ref{rem:Lie groups} for more details on the results in \cite{bigot2012semiparametric}.
 Another example is the single-index model, in which the regression coefficient parameter is assumed to belong to a unit hemisphere (a geometric constraint) to ensure identifiability. \cite{kuchibhotla2020efficient} rigorously derived the semiparametric efficiency bound by carefully crafting a parametric submodel that respects the geometric constraint.
-As mentioned in \cite{kuchibhotla2020efficient}, this construction can be a nontrivial problem (in the words of \citet{cui2011efm}, this problem is nonregular and challenging).
-However, in Section~\ref{sec:SIM} we will demonstrate that the differential geometric language to be adopted in our framework can dramatically simplify the construction, at least conceptually.
+As mentioned in \cite{kuchibhotla2020efficient}, this construction can be a nontrivial problem (in the words of \cite{cui2011efm}, this problem is nonregular and challenging).
+However, in Section~\ref{sec:SIM} we will demonstrate that the differential geometric language to be adopted in our framework can drastically simplify the construction, at least conceptually.
 In a sense, the challenge or difficulty disappears once we adopt the correct mathematical language; see Remark~\ref{rem:intuition} for a related comment.
-Finally, a very interesting recent work by \citet{huang2025high} established methods for statistical inference on parameter manifolds that can achieve higher-order asymptotic accuracy, which can be a natural next step for our work.
+Finally, a very interesting recent work by \cite{huang2026high} established methods for statistical inference on parameter manifolds that can achieve higher-order asymptotic accuracy, which can be a natural next step for our work.